amelisa/amelisa-site/app/md/docs/react.md

 })
 ```

-Components declare subscriptions by implementing `getQueries` method.
+Components declare subscriptions by implementing `subscribe` method.
 It should return object, where keys are names of subscribables and values are arrays of params (similar to `model.doc` and `model.query` methods).
 Resulting data will be available in corresponding `props` fields.
 Components are wrapped with HOC by `createContainer` method.

 ```js